Teaching British Values

 Maths in the Early Years

 The characteristics of effective learning underpin all learning in the Early Years.
 We make sure that every child, whatever their starting point, has the best start that they possibly can.
 High quality learning through purposeful play is provided in a stimulating and motivating environment that responds to the interests and needs of the children.
-Using resources from the Whiterose programme, children learn about number, pattern, shape and measures in all areas of their learning, so that they can make connections.
+Using resources from the Whiterose programme in Reception and Master the Curriculum in Nursery, children learn about number, pattern, shape and measures in all areas of their learning, so that they can make connections.

 Play is what children and young people do when they follow their own ideas and interests, in their own way and for their own reasons.
 We believe that deep understanding is achieved when children are given plenty of time to play and explore and lead their own active learning.
 If children discover things for themselves, they are much more likely to remember it.
 With plenty of time provided for substantial conversations, high quality teaching and questioning from Early Years practitioners encourages children to think critically and test their ideas.